smk762/flir2qr/README.md

 Add line - `/mnt/data/dmp IN_CLOSE_WRITE /bin/bash /opt/flir2qr/sh/flir2qr_v09 $@ $#`

+### Issues

+32-bit Linux distros may falsely report insufficient free diskspace.
+You can workaround the issue by disabling the check for free space by adding `--config CHECK_DISK_FREE_SPACE NO` to your command line

 ----------------------------------------------------------------------------------------------------------------------
 #notes below pending review - code modification to different file formats in progress